nstepka/Causation/README.md

 - **Model Evaluation**: Evaluate the regressor's performance by calculating metrics like Mean Squared Error (MSE) and R-squared (R²) score.
 These metrics help measure how well the model predicts numerical outcomes.

 - **Visualizations**: Visualize the Decision Tree structure for regression to gain insights into how the model splits and predicts values.
 This visualization can aid in understanding the model's decision-making process.
-  ** use DTRegressionLoan.csv, check features for one hot encoding.
+- **Use DTRegressionLoan.csv, check features for one hot encoding.**

 Feel free to explore the Decision Tree Analysis section using the provided datasets.
 You can train, evaluate, and visualize Decision Trees for both classification and regression tasks, gaining valuable insights into your data.